harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integration-gitlab.md

 1. In your Harness project, go to the SEI module, and select **Account**.
 2. Select **SEI Integrations** under **Data Settings**.
-3. Select **Available Integrations**, locate the **GitLab Enterprise** or **GitLab Cloud** integration, depending on your GitLab configuration.
+3. Select **Available Integrations**, locate the **GitLab Cloud** integration, and select **Install**.

-4. Select **Install**.
+  To integrate with an on-premises, privately-hosted GitLab instance, install the **GitLab Enterprise** integration with API key (personal access token) authentication and an [Ingestion Satellite](./sei-integration-satellite.md).

-5. Select an authentication method for the integration:
+4. Select an authentication method for the integration:

    * To use OAuth, select **Authorize** and follow the prompts to grant access to GitLab.
    * To use a personal access token, enter the **URL** for your GitLab instance and paste your **Access Token**.

-6. In **Integration Name**, enter a name for the integration.
+5. In **Integration Name**, enter a name for the integration.
-7. Finish configuration and save the integration.
+6. Finish configuration and save the integration.